Episcopal Bishops Collection

 The Episcopal Bishops Collection, 1858-1956, contains letters, envelopes, printed portraits, and other materials related primarily to bishops of the Episcopal Church's Diocese of Tennessee.
 Included are notes and a lengthy letter from James Hervey Otey, the first Bishop of Tennessee.

-While the majority of the men in this collection were, at one time, the Bishop of the Diocese of Tennessee, a few were either Bishop Coadjutor or Suffragan Bishop.
+While the majority of the men documented in this collection were, at one time, the Bishop of the Diocese of Tennessee, a few were either Bishop Coadjutor or Suffragan Bishop.
 The Diocesan Bishop stood as the primary bishop of the Diocese, meaning that all other bishops in the diocese were responsible to him.
 The Bishop Coadjutor, however, was the elected and ordained bishop who was to succeed the sitting Diocesan Bishop after his retirement or resignation.
 The role of the Suffragan Bishop, however, was to assist the Diocesan Bishop and to serve under the Diocesan's direction.
 Unlike the Bishop Coadjutor, the Suffragan Bishop has no inherent right of succession when the Diocesan Bishop retires or resigns.

 The Special Collections Library purchased this collection in February of 2005.